Mal Benning: International career

-Benning stated his desire to represent India national team in August 2015 but said he was unable to as the nation's strict rules on eligibility meant he would have to first give up his British passport and get an Indian passport.
+Benning stated his desire to represent the India national team in August 2015, but said he was unable to as the nation's strict rules on eligibility meant he would have first to give up his British passport and get an Indian passport.

 Style of play

 Benning is an attacking left-back, who is also able to play at left wing-back.
 He has pace and good crossing ability, also boasting good free kick and volleying skills.